alanorwick/mosaic/README.md

 # Education

-While MOSAIC is *not* a 'learn K8s' tool, it does try to make its user better at Kubernetes.
+MOSAIC is *not* a 'learn K8s' tool, but it does try to make its user better at Kubernetes.
 We go about this by *involving* the user in every action and decision taken by the software.

 In the Network Debug Wizard for example, even though MOSAIC is driving the bus, tells you *why* it's running this test, and even suggests reading material at the end.